-Only when it comes to building a company, not only a product, does the question often come up.
-Together with expensive office spaces, empty hiring funnels and long commutes, the decision to become a remote company is often taken when there are already a handful of employees, expensive furniture and an office space.
+Only when it comes to building a company, not just a product, does the question come up.
+The decision to transition to remote work is often taken after there are already a handful of employees, an expensive office space and long commutes in place.
 So where do you go from here?

 We usually recommend companies to go all-remote if they can.
 It's a great way to have access to the global talent pool, save money on big local office spaces and have a fair setting where everyone is equal.

 Going remote is a big step.
-To strengthen the team and awareness about location independence, it can be a great first step to just loosen all the constraints that the office has, and become more relaxed and flexible about location and the office.
+To strengthen the team and awareness about location independence, it can be a great first step to loosen all the constraints that the office has, and become more relaxed and flexible about location and the office.

 Getting people out of the office can be hard at first – humans are creatures of habit after all – so here are a few ideas of what you can do (some more outrageous than others).